tatomodrekilaze/AI-Traffic-Survelliance-Camera/README.md

 ## The math

-*(The three `[Diagram: ...]` markers below correspond to the three visuals generated alongside this README — worth pasting in as images if you're turning this into a submission doc or slide.)*

 This is the part I actually care about explaining properly, because "it uses YOLO" undersells what's happening — the interesting problem here isn't detection, it's turning a single fixed 2D camera into something that can estimate real-world speed and real-world position without any depth sensor, stereo rig, or lidar.
 Everything below is derived from a monocular image plane, which is a genuinely constrained problem, and the two tricks that make it work (depth-weighted perspective correction, and signed-distance zone containment) are worth understanding rather than just copying.

 ### 1. The core problem: a camera doesn't see distance, it sees angle